 Let’s say you settled on an IRA at a large financial-services firm.
 It’s cheap — $50 to open and no maintenance fees.
 Now you need to decide what investment products you want to purchase.

-Be mindful of fees and costs.
+Be mindful of fees and costs when looking at your options.
 The most popular products are mutual funds and exchange-traded funds (ETFs).
 Each carries an annual fee called an expense ratio.
 Keep a close eye on that number — you could end up paying $100 in fees on $1,000 invested in a fund.

 Be mindful of trading costs, too.
 These can add up if you invest on a weekly or monthly basis.
 Lastly, you can save money by managing your own investments or you can pay a human or a robot to do the job.